Graphcool/graphcool-framework/docs/0.x/04-Reference/02-Graphcool-CLI/02-Commands.md

 <InfoBox type=info>

-When invoking the CLI, you can use either the full `graphcool-framework` command or the short form `gcf`.
+When invoking the CLI, you can use either the full `graphcool` command or the short form `gcf`.
 All examples on this page are using the longer, explicit version.

 </InfoBox>

 ## Service management

-### `graphcool-framework init`
+### `graphcool init`

 Creates the local file structure for a new Graphcool service: